-The Solvency II regime has been effective from 1 January 2016.
-The Association is subject to these regulations.
+The Association is subject to the Solvency II regime.
 The Association is required to meet a Solvency Capital Requirement (SCR) which is calibrated to seek to ensure a 99.5% confidence of the ability to meet obligations over a 12-month time horizon.
 The Association calculates its SCR in accordance with the standard formula prescribed in the Solvency II regulations as the assumptions underlying the standard formula are considered to be appropriate for the Association's risk profile.